USEFUL INFO

 As you exit the terminal, you will notice two bus stops on your left.
 Those blue public transport buses that display the line number 100E, also have a white airplane sticker on their sides.
 This is a rapid bus line that goes between Deák Ferenc tér in the very centre of Budapest, and the airport.
 This is a 24h service and the trip takes between 30-50 minutes.

-You can buy your ticket at the ticket machine or online through the app called BudapestGo.
+You can pay for your fare by card using Budapest Pay&Go on the bus (see further below) or buy an online ticket through the app called BudapestGo.
+You can also purchase your ticket at the purple ticket automat.
 Please pay attention when buying your ticket, since this bus line has a special pricing – the normal public transportation ticket is not valid on 100E.
 Choose the airport bus ticket that costs 2,200 HUF.

 The regular bus service: